mufarrah/map_tracker/README.md

-You can find the packages used in pubspec.yaml file. running the project will not display anything, so you should connect to your websocket server to see results. also, you should create an access key and a token to show the map on mapbox website.
+You can find the packages used in pubspec.yaml file. running the project will not display anything, so you should connect to your websocket server to see results. also, you should create an access key and a token to show the map on mapbox website. all requirements are showen in the code files.